MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-overview.md

 ## Use Pandas on Spark

 The [Pandas API on Spark](https://spark.apache.org/docs/3.3.0/api/python/getting_started/quickstart_ps.html) allows you to scale your Pandas workload to any size by running it distributed across multiple nodes.
-If you are already familiar with pandas and want to leverage Spark for big data, pandas API on Spark makes you immediately productive and lets you migrate your applications without modifying the code.
-You can have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (production, distributed datasets) and you can switch between the pandas API and the Pandas API on Spark easily and without overhead.
+If you're already familiar with pandas and want to use Spark for big data, pandas API on Spark makes you immediately productive.
+You can migrate your applications without modifying the code.
+You can have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (production, distributed datasets).
+You can switch between the pandas API and the Pandas API on Spark easily and without overhead.

 ## Python runtime